 Thinking maps are some of the most common teaching materials used in schools.
 These maps are used as presentation material for an audience or simply as a chart that contains various information about a topic.
 There are eight types of these maps, and each are designed for a specific purpose and offers its own benefits.
 With that being said, if you want to know more about think maps, then you are on the right page.
 Read on to learn more about these map types and where you can find some of them.

-Thinking Map Types:
+Thinking Map Types

-The first type and probably the most simple thinking maps type is the Circle Map.
-As the name suggests, it is circle in shape.
+The first type and probably the simplest thinking maps type is the Circle Map.
+As the name suggests, it is a circle in shape.
 It is most commonly used for brainstorming sessions as it is perfect for capturing the free flow of information.
 Aside from that, it is the most straightforward map that you can draw with just a pen and paper.
 To create one, draw a circle and then write the topic inside it.
-After that, draw a bigger circle around the first one and then write every available information about the matter inside it.
+After that, draw a bigger circle around the first one and then write all available information about the matter inside it.
 Lastly, draw a square around the larger circle, and write down your sources for the information you shared.

 Double Bubble Map

 The name of the double bubble map is self-explanatory.
 The principle is the same as with the previous bubble diagram.
 You create two separate bubble maps with different topics and find the similarities between the two topics using overlapping bubbles.
-At a closer look, a double bubble map resembles a Venn diagram, only more organized and easier to understand.
+Upon a closer look, a double bubble map resembles a Venn diagram, only more organized and easier to understand.